VCCRI/Spliceogen/README.md

 > cd path/to/Spliceogen
 > ./RUN.sh -inputVCF path/to/singleOrMultipleFiles.vcf -fasta path/to/hgXX.fa -gtf path/to/annotation.gtf
 ```
-Small VCF, BED, GTF and FASTA files are provided to demonstrate input and output format.
+Small VCF, BED, GTF and FASTA files are provided to demonstrate input and output formats.
 Run this small example using the following command:

 ```
 > ./RUN.sh -inputVCF toy/toy.vcf -gtf toy/toy.gtf -fasta toy/toy.fa
 ```

 ### BED input:
 For BED inputs, replace the -inputVCF flag with -inputBED.
-See toy.bed for an example input format.

 ### Including Branchpointer:
 To include Branchpointer predictions, include the branchpointer flag and specify the genome build:

 ```
-> -branchpointer hgXX
+*basic usage command plus* -branchpointer hgXX
 ```
 Or for branchpointer_dev which handles both SNPs and indels, use the flag -branchpointerIndels hgXX